-Just got this in an email: “I’ve just got to say, this workshop has been so much more than I expected….The effort you’ve put into this and the ground you’ve covered like a fog will keep me busy for years….Again, thanks so much.
+Just got this in an email: “I’ve just got to say, this workshop has been so much more than I expected….The effort you’ve put into this and the ground you’ve covered will keep me busy for years….Again, thanks so much.
 I call that a bargain, the best I ever had!”
 David W.

 Just a few of the things I've covered: